BlinkTagInc/gtfs-to-html/www/docs/additional-files.md

 title: Why Additional Files?
 ---

-You can better control timetable generation by adding some additional, non-standard .txt files to your GTFS.
+You can gain greater control and flexibility over timetable generation in GTFS-to-HTML by including several optional, non-standard `.txt` files in your GTFS dataset.

-## Controlling timetable output
+## Customizing Timetable Output

-By default, GTFS-to-HTML attempts to generate a timetable for each route and direction present in a GTFS file.
-However, greater control over which routes, directions and days of the week should be built into timetables is possible by adding `timetables.txt`, `timetable_pages.txt` and `timetable_stop_order.txt` files to an your GTFS.
+By default, GTFS-to-HTML generates a timetable for each route and direction found in your GTFS feed.
+For advanced customization—such as specifying which routes, directions, or days of the week to include—you can add the following files:

-* [timetables.txt](/docs/timetables) - Specifies which HTML timetables should be built based on route_id, direction_id, days of the week and a date range.
-Often, this is the only additional file you'll need.
+- [`timetables.txt`](/docs/timetables): Define which HTML timetables to generate, based on `route_id`, `direction_id`, days of the week, and date ranges.

+  _Tip: This is often the only additional file you’ll need for basic customization._
-* [timetable_stop_order.txt](/docs/timetable-stop-order) - Specifies the stop order that should be used for timetables.
+- [`timetable_stop_order.txt`](/docs/timetable-stop-order): Specify the exact stop order for specific timetables, overriding the default GTFS stop sequence.

+  _Tip: Use this for complicated routes where not all trips serve all stops._
-* [timetable_pages.txt](/docs/timetable-pages) - Specifies which HTML timetables should be grouped together into a single HTML page.
+- [`timetable_pages.txt`](/docs/timetable-pages): Group multiple timetables together into a single HTML page.

+  _Tip: Use this to put both direstions of a route, or weekend and weekday timetables all on the same page.
+Can also be used to put related routes on the same page._

-## Adding notes to timetables
+## Adding Notes to Timetables

-Notes about a specific trip, stop, stoptime, route or timetable can be added to timetables by using `timetable_notes.txt` and `timetable_notes_references.txt` in your GTFS.
-These notes can include links and other formatting using Markdown syntax.
+You can annotate your timetables with custom notes for specific trips, stops, stop times, routes, or entire timetables.
+Notes support Markdown formatting, allowing you to include links and rich text.

-* [timetable_notes.txt](/docs/timetable-notes) - Specifies notes to be used in timetables.
+- [`timetable_notes.txt`](/docs/timetable-notes): Define the content of notes to be displayed in timetables.
-* [timetable_notes_references.txt](/docs/timetable-notes-references) - Specifies where notes should be placed in timetables.
+- [`timetable_notes_references.txt`](/docs/timetable-notes-references): Specify where each note should appear (e.g., linked to a particular trip, stop, or timetable).

+_Example use cases:_
+- Indicate accessibility features for a stop.
-## Additional info about a stop
+- Add notes about a specific trip.
-Additional information about a stop can be added using `stop_attributes.txt` in your GTFS.
+- Link to external resources for more information.

+## Adding Extra Information to Stops

+To provide additional details about stops:

-* [stop_attributes.txt](/docs/stop-attributes) - Specifies additional information about a stop.
+- [`stop_attributes.txt`](/docs/stop-attributes): Add extra fields and information for each stop.